 If you know you will not be in your voting district on a given election day, you may vote by absentee ballot.
-See the list of reasons below for voting by absentee ballot as well as the deadlines for applying for and mailing your ballot.

 You may vote by absentee ballot if you will be:

 - Unavoidably absent from your county on election day

 - Unable to appear at the polls due to illness or disability

 - A patient in a veteran’s administration hospital

 - Detained in jail awaiting grand jury action or confined in prison after conviction of an offense other than a felony.

 When completing the application form, be sure to print clearly.

 - Descargue la Solicitud para Voto en Ausencia (Español)